uWSGI with cookiecutter Pyramid application Part 1: Basic uWSGI + nginx¶

 Create a virtual environment which we'll use to install our application.

-to house a pidfile and a unix socket.
-However, you'll need to make sure that two users have access to change into the~/myproject/tmp
+~/myproject/tmpto house a pidfile and a unix socket.
+However, you'll need to make sure that two users have access to change into the~/myproject/tmpdirectory: your current user (mine isubuntu), and the user that nginx will run as (often namedwww-dataornginx).Add a

 And here is an explanation of the salient options: